-- 1) A student currently enrolled in a clinical or counseling psychology doctoral program that is eligible to participate in the APPIC Match. - 2) Completion of all academic portions of the doctoral program prior to internship (excluding dissertation or research requirements) - 3) Endorsement from the applicant's training director or director of clinical training that the applicant is prepared for a doctoral internship - 4) Completion of all practicum experiences required by the applicant's program - 5) A Master's Degree must be conferred by the end of January 2023.
-Note-An applicant's Master's Degree must be related to the field of psychology (i.e., clinical, counseling, forensic, rehabilitation counseling). - 6) Applicants must be United States citizens. - 7) Completion an AAPI online application which includes a cover letter, curriculum vitae, Director of Clinical Training verification of eligibility and readiness, all graduate transcripts, and three letters of recommendation from doctoral clinicians, preferably licensed psychologists. - 8) A de-identified psychological assessment as supplemental material to the AAPI online application.
-Remove all identifying information and any information that could reasonably be used to identify the subject(s) of the psychological assessment, such as names, addresses, and any dates (except years) that are directly related to an individual.
+- 1) A student currently enrolled in a clinical or counseling psychology doctoral program that is eligible to participate in the APPIC Match. - 2) Completion of all academic portions of the doctoral program prior to internship (excluding dissertation or research requirements) - 3) Endorsement from the applicant's training director or director of clinical training that the applicant is prepared for a doctoral internship - 4) Completion of all practicum experiences required by the applicant's program - 5) A Master's Degree must be conferred by the end of January 2025.
+Note-An applicant's Master's Degree must be in either counseling or clinical psychology. - 6) Applicants must be United States citizens. - 7) Completion an AAPI online application which includes a cover letter, curriculum vitae, Director of Clinical Training verification of eligibility and readiness, all graduate transcripts, and three letters of recommendation from doctoral clinicians, preferably licensed psychologists. - 8) A de-identified psychological assessment as supplemental material to the AAPI online application.
+Remove all identifying information and any information that could reasonably be used to identify the subject (s) of the psychological assessment, such as names, addresses, and any dates (except years) that are directly related to an individual.
 Remove all testing data that could compromise psychological assessment test security, such as verbatim questions or items from measures.
 The assessment report should be no longer than 12 single space pages (excluding appendixes).
-Failure to de-identify psychological assessments in this prescribed manner may result in your application being withdrawn from consideration. - 10) All applications must be submitted for review by 11:59 pm on November 18th, 2022.
+Failure to de-identify psychological assessments in this prescribed manner may result in your application being withdrawn from consideration. - 10) All applications must be submitted for review by 11:59 pm on November 15, 2024.